irishburlybear/Restic-GUI/README.md

 prune snapshots

 Upnext:
-Creating restore functionality using a tree view of some sorts.
+~~Creating restore functionality using a tree view of some sorts.~~ Creating restore by just searching for the files and using checkboxes for select.
+Keeping it simple.

 Select multiple files/folders for restore.
 Selecting an output folder for said files/folders.